 Two considerations when targeting the Islamic market

 In the past, there were very few categories of Islamic products.
-Traditionally, the most common were halal food and modest clothes, and occasions such as Ramadan or Aid ul Adha were considered the most auspicious moments for the sale of these.
+Traditionally, the most common were halal food and modest clothes, and occasions such as Ramadan or Aid ul Adha were considered the most auspicious moments for the sale of these products.

-Since the decolonization movement after WWII and the significant emigration of Muslim populations to Western countries, we’ve seen the market expand not just in Muslim countries but worldwide.
+Since the decolonization movement after WWII and the significant emigration of Muslim populations to Western countries, we’ve seen the market expand not just in Muslim countries but worldwide as well.
 Today there are countless initiatives in different industries from across the world.

 Danone and Coca-Cola launched halal water, halal Coca-Cola was first released in Southeast Asia, BRF from Brazil inundated the whole world with its Sadia halal chicken, Awakening Music from London made Sami Yusuf and Maher Zain faith-based music global superstars, Japan and South Korea compete to attract Muslim tourists, and Kuwait Finance House launched Islamic banks in Europe, just to name a few.